slayyden/cse15l-lab-reports/lab1.md

 ### Part 2a: Obtaining Login Info
 Each UCSD class will have its own remote login info.
 To find it, visit [this link](https://sdacs.ucsd.edu/~icc/index.php).
 <img width="1261" alt="image" src="https://user-images.githubusercontent.com/26509702/212186958-0b189f8c-3022-4ddc-846d-2c835ade1f83.png">
 Under "Forgot Username or New Student?" enter your last name and PID.
+This should show you an account name specific to your class.
+It will likely have the class name in it.
+For example, every account for CSE 15L in Winter 2023 starts with "cse15Lwi23". **You must reset your password for the account before you can use it.** Details for doing so are in [this document](https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit).
+### Part 2b: Logging In